 - In a large bowl, mix together mushed banana, grated apple, and egg, until well combined.

-- In a separate medium-sized bowl, whisk together whole wheat flour and baking powder.
+- In a separate small bowl, whisk together whole wheat flour and baking powder.

 - Gently stir dry ingredients into wet ingredients until just combined.

-- Lightly butter a skillet over medium heat and pour about 3 Tbsp of batter onto the skillet.
+- Lightly butter a skillet or griddle over medium heat and pour about 3 Tbsp of batter onto the skillet.
 Cook pancake for about 2 minutes on each side.
+Move to a plate and continue cooking pancakes until all batter is gone.

-- Top pancakes with whipped cream and sprinkles, if desired.
+- Serve pancakes topped with whipped cream and sprinkles, if desired.

 - Let your dog enjoy!